 "Less than a year after he began life as a politician in 1989, more than 100 Japanese families living in Iraq were arrested and held by Saddam Hussein as human shields during the first Gulf War.
 Hussein hoped to forestall military retaliation for his August 1990 invasion of Kuwait, and detaining foreigners in Iraq seemed like it might prevent the bombardments that would later be called Operation Desert Storm …"

 Essentially, Inoki tired of the slow process of official channels and approached Hussein on his own, using his reputation as a wrestler and performer.
 Inoki was able to persuade Hussein, in part, because he was negotiating with the dictator not as an agent of the Japanese government, but as an agent representing the peaceful will of the Japanese people.
-While the hostage crisis went on for months and Inoki made repeated trips to Iraq, each time making a little more progress than the last.
+While the hostage crisis went on for months, and Inoki made repeated trips to Iraq, each time he made a little more progress than the last.
 Finally, after multiple ploys and a ‘festival of sport’ sponsored by Inoki, the last of the hostages (41 of them, in fact) were freed.

 That’s when Inoki made a move from popular wrestling to politics.
 But it wouldn’t last.
 Multiple scandals beset the Japanese hero, and he retired from political life for 18 years, until 2013, when he again campaigned and won a seat in the House of Councillors.
 And he’s convinced that what worked with Hussein can work with North Korea.
 Since his re-election, he’s visited Kim-Jung Un on multiple occasions, fearlessly inserting himself into slow-moving machinations despite protests from his own country and party.

 Inoki’s story is long and involved.
-He’s considered running for mayor of Tokyo, and he has helped create at least two political parties in Japan: the Sports and Peace Party, and the Assembly to Energize Japan.
+He’s considered running for mayor of Tokyo, and he has helped create at least two political parties in Japan: the Sports and Peace Party and the Assembly to Energize Japan.
 At this point in his life (he’s 74), he seems to see himself as more of a statesman than anything else, and he understands his unique standing in Japan and Asia and is determined to use it to affect some change on that part of the world.

 Other Japanese wrestlers have gone on to have prominent political roles as well.
 Hiroshi Hase, a former wrestler for both New Japan and All Japan, is currently a part of the presidential cabinet, serving as Minister of Education, Culture, Sports, Science, and Technology.
-That, of course, is after a career in the House of Councillors and the House of Representatives in the National Diet.
+Of course, that is after a career in the House of Councillors and the House of Representatives in the National Diet.
 Hase was the second professional wrestler elected to national office, after Inoki.
 Still, others have served as well, including Atsushi Onita and the Great Sasuke, who was the first masked wrestler elected to national office.

 So while many American wrestlers have mixed wrestling and politics, Japanese wrestlers seem to have perfected actually getting elected.
-We won’t know for a while how Glenn Jacobs will fare in his race for mayor of Knox County—that election held until May 2018—but one thing’s for sure: he wants to represent the place he calls home.

 "My family and I could live anywhere in the U.S. we want," he said when announcing his candidacy.
 "We live here because we want to live here.
 Because we love it here."